hedyhli/outline.nvim/README.md

 (simrat39/symbols-outline.nvim#194)
 - Feat: when `auto_close=true` only auto close if `goto_location` is used (where focus changed), and not for `focus_location` (simrat39/symbols-outline.nvim#119)
+- Feat: Cursorline option for the outline window

 - Fix symbol preview (simrat39/symbols-outline.nvim#176)
 - Fix `SymbolsOutlineClose` crashing when already closed: simrat39/symbols-outline.nvim#163